The Philadelphia Fed Survey is an important survey about economic expectations in the Mid-Atlantic region

 In other words, if respondents are asked whether they expect hiring to increase over the next six months and 25% say it will increase, 60% say employment will stay the same, and 15% say employment will decrease, the results make the diffusion index 10.
 That is, 25% would expect employment to rise minus the 15% who would expect employment to fall.

-The overall index rose from 17.8 in June to 23.9 in June.
-This is the highest reading since 2011.
+The overall index fell from 22.5 in September to 20.7 in October.
+The index hit three-year highs a few months ago, so we’re still on the strong side, relatively speaking.
 It’s important to emphasize that even though the rate of increase fell from that torrid pace, the index is still increasing and is reasonably high compared to the rest of 2013.
-New orders and shipments rose substantially.
-Prices paid were flat, while prices received rose 2.7 points to 16.9.
-The six-month outlook increased from 52 to 58.
+New orders rose while shipments fell.
+Prices paid were flat, while prices received rose 12 points to 20.8.
+The six-month outlook decreased from 56 to 54.5.

 The index basically showed strong growth in the Philadelphia Fed region.
 This area includes eastern Philadelphia, Delaware, and southern New Jersey.
 This report seems to corroborate the idea of a general expansion in manufacturing, which is an important component of economic growth.